saifulaija/easyshop-client/README.md

 # Server GitHub Link
-You can access the server side GitHub Link at [Easy Shop Server](https://github.com/saifulaija/easyshop-server).
+You can access the server side GitHub Link at [Easy Shop Server GitHub](https://github.com/saifulaija/easyshop-server).
 # EasyShop Frontend

 This repository contains the frontend code for the **EasyShop** project.
 The frontend application is designed to visualize various business metrics using data fetched from the `RQ_Analytics` backend.
 This includes charts for total sales, sales growth, new customers, repeat customers, geographical distribution, and customer lifetime value.